Skip to main content

 The console after booting

-You can change the password with option 10 below.
+Please change the credentials with option 10 below.

-Configure an IP address for the Device42 appliance — either a static IP or a DHCP address reservation.
+Configure an IP address for the Device42 appliance.
+Use a static IP or a DHCP address reservation.
 Ensure that DNS entries are created for every appliance to be used in a production setting.
-Note that DNS server configuration is a necessary step.
+DNS server configuration is a necessary step.

 The default password for user device42 can now be changed from the console menu using option 10.
-The default username/password is admin/adm!nd42.
-Please be sure to change it after you login.
+Please be sure to change it after you log in.

-You can apply updates and do other menu-related work using SSH [port 404] if you so choose.
-Please note that root login has been disabled via ssh (attempting to access root will cause the VM to disable itself PERMANENTLY, and is NOT supported!)
+You can apply updates and do other menu-related work using SSH port 404.
+Please note that root login has been disabled via SSH.
+Attempting to access root will cause the VM to disable itself permanently and is not supported.

-Lastly, point your browser to the address at the top of the console menu [or your newly created DNS entry] and you're ready to go.
-You are now ready to start discovering your IT infrastructure!
-Enjoy!
+Point your browser to the address at the top of the console menu or your newly created DNS entry at https://FQDN(Fully\_Qualified\_Domain\_Name) or IP address.

-After you download the Device42 virtual appliance file, take following steps to set it up:
+After you download the Device42 virtual appliance file, take the following steps to set it up:

 1. Use 7zip to unzip the downloaded file.

-And now you are ready to start discovering & documenting your infrastructure!!
+You are now ready to start discovering and documenting your IT infrastructure!